TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

+# Turku neural parser pipeline
+A neural parsing pipeline for segmentation, morphological tagging, dependency parsing and lemmatization with pre-trained models for more than 50 languages.
+Accuracies for all languages, see TurkuNLP at http://universaldependencies.org/conll18/results.html.

-# Finnish neural dependency parser
+## Finnish neural dependency parser

 A new take on the trusty old Finnish-dep-parser.
 The current pipeline is fully neural and has a substantially better accuracy in all layers of annotation.
 These are the current numbers, measured using the CoNLL18 ST evaluation script on Finnish-TDT UD ver 2.2 data.
 This is the "fi_tdt" model distributed with the parser